 You only get one chance to make your pitch.
 So it’s essential you engage your listeners – and never let their attention stray.
-Media Junkies have identified some of the world’s best marketers.
+Digital Junkies have identified some of the world’s best Digital Marketers.
 They expertly mix entertainment with content and personal style with professionalism.
 Polish your pitch with lessons from these top five marketers:

 Malcolm Gladwell is a writer investigating the unexpected implications of research in the social sciences.
 But rather than a dry academic lecture Gladwell presents his research in an entertaining and compelling way.
 In this clip he uses the research from a tomato sauce producer to analyse the product-service relationship.